-A public meeting of the City of Happy Valley will be held on June 16, 2020 at 6:00pm via virtual online conference (click for instructions to join meeting).
-The purpose of this meeting is to discuss the budget for the fiscal year beginning July 1, 2020 as approved by the City of Happy Valley Budget Committee.
+A public meeting of the City of Happy Valley will be held on June 15, 2021 at 7:00pm via virtual online conference (see City website for link).
+The purpose of this meeting is to discuss the budget for the fiscal year beginning July 1, 2021 as approved by the City of Happy Valley Budget Committee.
 A summary of the budget is presented below.
-A copy of the budget may be inspected or obtained at City Hall, 16000 SE Misty Drive, Happy Valley, OR between the hours of 8:30 a.m. and 4:30 p.m. or online at www.happyvalleyor.gov.
+A copy of the budget may be inspected or obtained at City Hall, 16000 SE kinkly Orive, Happy Valley, OR between the hours of 8:30 s.m. and 4:30 p.m. or online at www.happyvalleyor.gov.
 This budget is for an annual budget period.
 This budget was prepared on a basis of accounting that is the same as the preceding year.